-All staff, the Principal, allied health workers, visitors, religious, clergy, College Board, student placement staff, volunteers, contractors, Third-Party Providers, and Student Host Families are responsible for supporting the safety of children and young people in face to face and video conferencing interactions by:
+All staff, volunteers, contractors, allied health workers, visitors, religious clergy, College Board, third party providers, student placement staff and Student Host Families are responsible for supporting the safety of children and young people in face to face and video conferencing interactions by:

-- adhering to Highview Colleges Child-Safe Policies and upholding the school's statement of commitment to child safety at all times - taking all reasonable steps to protect children and young people from abuse - treating everyone in the school community with respect - taking into account the needs of all children and students - reporting any allegations of child abuse to the Principal or her delegate - treating all children and young people in the school community with respect; modelling positive and respectful relationships and acting in a manner that sustains a safe, educational and pastoral environment - addressing conflict and discipline matters through restorative processes - listening and responding to the views and concerns of children and young people, particularly if they are telling you that they or another child have been/are being abused or that they are worried about their safety or the safety of another child
+- adhering to Highview Colleges Child-Safe Policies and promoting the school's statement of commitment to child safety at all times - taking all reasonable steps to protect children and young people from abuse - treating everyone in the school community with respect - taking into account the needs of all children and students - reporting any allegations of child abuse to the Principal or their delegate - treating all children and young people in the school community with respect; modelling positive and respectful relationships and acting in a manner that sustains a safe, educational and pastoral environment - addressing conflict and discipline matters through restorative processes - listening and responding to the views and concerns of children and young people, particularly if they are telling you that they or another child have been/are being abused or that they are worried about their safety or the safety of another child - promoting the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander children and young people (for example, by never questioning an Aboriginal and Torres Strait Islander child's self-identification) - promoting the cultural safety, participation and empowerment of children and young people with culturally and/or linguistically diverse backgrounds, students in out-of-home care and students who identify within the LBGTIQ+ community - promoting the safety, participation and empowerment of children and young people with a disability

-- promoting the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander children and young people (for example, by never questioning an Aboriginal and Torres Strait Islander child's self-identification) - upholding a zero tolerance to racism and expectation that staff and volunteers will address incidents of racism - promoting the cultural safety, participation and empowerment of children and young people with culturally and/or linguistically diverse backgrounds, students in out-of-home care and students who identify within the LBGTIQ+ community - promoting the safety, participation and empowerment of children and young people with a disability - ensuring as far as practicable that adults are not alone with a child or young person.
-Adults should not be sleeping in the same cabin or room or using the same bathroom as the child or young person while away on camps, trips or excursions - understanding and complying with all obligations as they relate to the reportable conduct scheme including reporting allegations of reportable conduct in accordance with the schools reportable conduct policy - when in the course of normal working practice on campus when staff members are alone with students (e.g. instrumental teachers, counselling staff, teachers who wish to meet with students to assist them with their learning program), the following protocols should apply: if the door is closed, ensure that the student is visible from a window and if the meeting is in a classroom, keep the door open and sit close to the door. - If a staff member is meeting with a student on a video conferencing platform, they should ensure they present in a professional setting and that the student has an adult in their near vicinity or the staff member has a colleague in a near vicinity.. - If a staff member on a camp or trip is meeting with a student in the student's bedroom the staff member should not sit on the student bed and always keep the bedroom door open - reporting any child safety concerns to the College Principal - reporting to the Victorian Institute of Teaching (VIT) any charges, committals for trial or convictions in relation to a sexual office by a registered teacher, or specific allegations or concerns about a registered teacher - ensuring they comply with any and all applicable professional or occupational codes of conduct. - understanding and complying with all reporting obligations as they relate to failure to disclose, mandatory reporting and reporting under the Crimes Act 1958 (Vic.) - if an allegation of child abuse is made, ensuring as quickly as possible that the child(ren) or young person/people are safe
+- ensuring as far as practicable that adults are not alone with a child or young person.
+Adults should not be sleeping in the same cabin or room or using the same bathroom as the child or young person while away on camps, trips or excursions - understanding and complying with all obligations as they relate to the reportable conduct scheme including reporting allegations of reportable conduct in accordance with the schools reportable conduct policy - when in the course of normal working practice on campus when staff members are alone with students (e.g. instrumental teachers, counselling staff, teachers who wish to meet with students to assist them with their learning program), the following protocols should apply: if the door is closed, ensure that the student is visible from a window and if the meeting is in a classroom, keep the door open and sit close to the door. - If a staff member is meeting with a student on a video conferencing platform, they should ensure they present in a professional setting and that the student has an adult in their near vicinity or the staff member has a colleague in a near vicinity.. - If a staff member on a camp or trip is meeting with a student in the student's bedroom the staff member should not sit on the student bed and always keep the bedroom door open - reporting to the Victorian Institute of Teaching (VIT) any charges, committals for trial or convictions in relation to a sexual office by a registered teacher, or specific allegations or concerns about a registered teacher - ensuring they comply with any and all applicable professional or occupational codes of conduct. - understanding and complying with all reporting obligations as they relate to failure to disclose, mandatory reporting and reporting under the Crimes Act 1958 (Vic.) - if an allegation of child abuse is made, ensuring as quickly as possible that the child(ren) or young person/people are safe